-- \$11.2 million for investment in Hooters international franchises presently we have agreements in place for Campbletown (Australia) and Emperors Palace (South Africa).
-We anticipate acquiring development rights in part of Brazil, Hungary, and Europe shortly.
-Approximately \$5.0 million is for purchasing interests in existing international Hooters locations, including ones we presently operate, \$5.6 million for buildout and startup costs on eight locations and \$0.6 million is for Hooters franchise rights; - \$1.5 million to payoff existing debt estimated balance of our bank line of credit, which currently has an annual interest rate of 4.5% (0.5 % over Wall Street Journal Prime rate, or floor of 4.5%, whichever is higher) and matures on August 20, 2012; - \$0.6 million for general corporate working capital.
+- \$10.5 million for investment in Hooters international franchises presently we have agreements in place for Surfers Paradise (Australia), Brazil and Hungary.
+Approximately \$5.0 million is for purchasing interests in existing international Hooters locations, including ones we presently operate, \$5.1 million for buildout and startup costs on eight locations and \$0.4 million is for Hooters franchise rights: - \$4.2 million to payoff existing debt \$1.5 million estimated balance of our bank line of credit, which currently has an annual interest rate of 4.5% (0.5 % over Wall Street Journal Prime rate, or floor of 4.5%, whichever is higher) and matures on August 20, 2012; and \$2.7 million payoff of convertible debt, which currently has an annual interest rate of 18% and matures from dates ranging between April and August 2012.
+In lieu of cash repayments, a portion of the convertible debt will be converted into units as part of the offering; - \$0.6 million for general corporate working capital.